pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 article published in a Northern journal.
 All this inequity has lead to serious pressures and real problems for researchers of all kinds.

-Several of us on the steering committee thought it was a cool coincidence that this workshop so far has been Spanish themed.
+<span class="newthought">Several of us on the steering committee thought</span>
+it was a cool coincidence that this workshop so far has been Spanish themed.
 We went from Madrid to San Diego, and were able to use the colors of each city flag in designing the workshop logos, and it just worked.
 But looking at [the map above](#fig:journey-of-defining) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
 Isn't this path the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?